hungys/NCTU_OS_2015_HW1/SPEC.md

 ## Tasks

 You don't need to implement your shell according to the following order of tasks.
 However, we recommend you to read all the specifications first.
-Noticed that there is **no starter code** provided for Part B.
+We provide a [reference architecture](https://github.com/hungys/NCTU_OS_2015_HW1/blob/master/mysh_ref.c) for student who has no idea about how to get started.

 **[Useful Information]** It is possible to pass all the tasks with LESS than 400 lines of code!